 The most significant provision of the CARES Act for employers establishes new “paycheck protection” loans administered by the Small Business Administration (SBA) to help employers continue to cover payroll costs and other expenses during the COVID-19 crisis.
 The covered period for loans is February 15, 2020 through June 30, 2020.

 Who Is Eligible For Loans?

-These loans are available for businesses with not more than 500 employees.
-However, for businesses in the hospitality industry (those with a NAICS Code of 72) are eligible for a loan as long as they employ not more than 500 employees “per physical location.”
+These loans are available for businesses with under 500 employees.
+However, businesses in the hospitality industry (those with a NAICS Code of 72) are eligible for a loan as long as they employ under 500 employees “per physical location.”
 For example, a restaurant franchisee with 3,000 employees (but no more than 500 employees at any one location) could qualify for the loans.

 In addition, the SBA generally has eligibility guidelines (“affiliation rules”) to determine whether a business qualifies as “small.”
 Under these provisions of the CARES Act, these “affiliation rules” are waived for (1) NAICS Code 72 businesses that employ not more than 500 employees; (2) franchises; or (3) businesses that receive financial assistance from a small venture investment company licensed under the SBA.

 Lenders will determine eligibility for the loans based on whether the business was operational as of February 15, 2020, had employees on payroll, and paid wages and payroll taxes.

 The loans may be used for payroll costs, healthcare, rent, utilities, and other debts incurred by the business.
 Notably, the definition of “payroll” costs excludes leave payments made pursuant to the new Families First Coronavirus Response Act (FFCRA).
 Reimbursement for those leave payments is made through the tax credit process enacted as part of that legislation.
 These “paycheck protection” loans are available for other payroll expenses and other costs.